Zog08/memory-game-MP2/README.md

 style cards in css
 make cards flip when clicked
-show back of card when flipped
+show back of card when flipped check if cards match

-added more cards, started with 9, realised it wasnt an even number!!
+added more cards, started with 9, realised it wasnt an even number!! redo of cards.
+Had put in 12 individual cards to the array, no matching cards!

+learning for datasets - Code Sketch, Youtube. and DCode, Domenade.com and youtube